mribeirodantas/NextflowSnippets/snippets/filter_based_on_size_content.md

 With that done, our Nextflow pipeline will read these files and load them into the channel `input_data`.
 The `TO_UPPER_CASE` process will get the content of every one of these three files and make it uppercase.
-The output channel of this process will contain three files and the content of each one of them is teh uppercase version of each of three original files.
+The output channel of this process will contain three files and the content of each one of them is the uppercase version of each of three original files.
 This will be forwarded to the `PRINT` process that prints the content of each file to the standard output (screen), but not before some filtering takes place :smiley: